-Installing a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you may expect, it won’t work properly or at all if you see an error code on the display.
-The specific error code offers useful information about the source of the problem, something a trained technician can use to provide solutions that much sooner.
+Using a Nest thermostat is one of the best ways to perfect the daily schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The exact error code supplies useful information about the underlying problem, something a trained technician can use to offer solutions that much sooner.

-Listed below are seven of the most common error codes you may find on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you might fix it and the projected cost to do so.
-Don’t forget that while the costs will ultimately hinge on the exact Nest model, you can count on paying around $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific components required to complete repairs.
+Listed below are seven of the most likely error codes you might find on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you could solve it and the approximate cost to do so.
+Remember that while the costs will ultimately hinge on the precise Nest model, you can count on paying around $75-$200 for repairs.
+This should include travel and labor costs as well as any specific parts needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is detached from the system.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the problem is resolved.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the problem is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your home’s electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician will check electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have happened further along in your home’s electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A knowledgeable technician can inspect electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software issue.
 If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.

-They’ll detach the power and slowly look at each wire, ensuring they are fully attached into the connector with the proper amount of exposed copper.
-When they pinpoint the malfunctioning connector, it can be replaced for a new one.
+They’ll detach the power and slowly inspect each wire, ensuring they are fully attached into the connector with the correct amount of uncovered copper.
+After they pinpoint the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is particularly hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally power down.
-Assuming the breakers are on, you can inspect a couple of other places before calling a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually power down.
+In the event the breakers are on, you can search a few other places before contacting a professional technician.

-As this error can consume your thermostat’s battery, the first step may be supplying enough power to find out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and deliver power through a USB cable.
-In the event it displays error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it will likely be best to contact a pro.
+As this error can deplete your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and provide power through a USB cable.
+Assuming it displays error code 195, you may continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This may stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-A technician needs to meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician will meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it might still prevent you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting adequate power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Although this error code isn’t critical, it might still stop you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+During installation of a Nest Power Connector, you might notice error code E297 show up.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is sent inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as possible.
-You can then contact a professional technician with the appropriate experience identifying and solving electrical damage.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is sent through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off as soon as you can.
+You can then get a hold of a professional technician with the proper experience diagnosing and solving electrical malfunctions.

 e73 – Critical

-This could be as easy as the breaker being shut off, but it may also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s time to get in touch with a local professional.
+This could be as straightforward as the breaker being turned off, but it may also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s best to speak with a local professional.